Location-Based Marketing, Geofencing, Geotargeting, and Geoconquesting Explained

 The first two categories above provide audiences but you must activate those audiences on a different platform.
 Demand Side Platforms are what many advertisers and agencies use to place the media buys.

-In these DSPs an agency can specify the parameters for a media buy, and often times import their target audience from another provider.
-Some DSPs also have an audience builder that or have a managed service that will target your audience using the DSP’s data, requiring you to activate media on the same platform.
+In these DSPs, an agency can specify the parameters for a media buy, and often import their target audience from another provider.
+Some DSPs also have an audience builder or have a managed service that will target your audience using the DSP’s data, requiring you to activate media on the same platform.
 Examples include:

 - Sito Mobile

 * What sets Reveal Mobile apart is the ability to not only create custom audiences, reporting, analytics, but also the ability to port those audiences to your most valued channels.
-You can read more about the Visit platform here.
+Read more about the VISIT platform.

 The ability to create custom audiences for location-based audiences allows a marketer to choose any date range or time frame relevant to them.
 For example, if a marketer wishes to reach an audience that visited specific NFL football stadiums on game day weekends, they’d need the ability to create customize the locations and the date ranges to build that audience.

 Consumer Privacy and Location-Based Marketing Best Practices

 Brands and agencies using location-based marketing must understand how these audiences are created, and how consumer privacy is protected.
 A critical step is ensuring that the location data used, whether it’s derived from GPS or some other signal, is opted-in, and that the consumer knows that they’re opting in to share location to help serve advertising.